John Coletti/The Image Bank/Getty images

 Dallas has a city resolution requiring all new city buildings larger than 10,000 square feet to meet set energy efficiency standards.
 Solar panels qualify as a renewable technology for this resolution, which can help Dallas reduce its carbon footprint.
 Homeowners in Dallas may also be eligible for net metering credits, depending on their local electric company.

 Solar panel setup

 When it comes to getting your solar system set up, there are several types of equipment you’ll need for your solar panels to work, including:

 - Solar panels: The most important part of your solar setup is the panels themselves.
 The most common types of solar panels are monocrystalline, polycrystalline, and thin-film panels.
 Each type of solar panel comes with its own unique costs and performance.

 - Inverter: The solar inverter takes the energy from the solar panels and converts it to the correct type of electricity to power your home outlets.

 - Battery: Installing batteries with your solar system provides essential backup power.
-These batteries can store the energy from your solar panels to be used when solar energy is unavailable or you experience a power outage.
+Solar batteries can store the energy from your solar panels for when solar energy is unavailable or you experience a power outage.